-Ukraine interior minister among 18 killed in helicopter crash near nursery
+Ukraine Interior Minister among 18 killed in helicopter crash near nursery

 Forum President Borge Brende requested 15 seconds of silence after opening the session to honour the Ukrainian officials killed in the crash.

-The crash came just four days after a Russian missile strike on an apartment building in southeastern Ukraine killed 45 civilians, including six children, which was the deadliest attack on civilians since the spring.
+The crash came just four days after a Russian missile strike on an apartment building in south-eastern Ukraine killed 45 civilians, including six children - the deadliest attack on civilians since the spring.

 “Haven’t had time to recover from one tragedy, there is already another one,” said Mr Tymoshenko.